cbrunet/python-poppler/docs/contribution.rst

 * Operating system name and version
 * Python version

-If an exception occured, provide the entire stack trace.
+If an exception occurred, provide the entire stack trace.

 Before submitting a new bug, please verify it is not already reported.
 If it is, verify if you can provide additional information.